harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/10-cloud-integration/use-cloud-integration.md

 Cloud Integration allows you to seamlessly set up your Harness CCM with a single click for your existing Kubernetes clusters.

-### Prerequisites and Permissions
+## Prerequisites and Permissions

 * See [Roles and Policies for the Connector](https://docs.harness.io/article/1gaud2efd4-add-a-kubernetes-cluster-connector#review_roles_and_policies_for_the_connector) to learn about the IAM roles and policies that you need to be assigned to be able to create a connector.
-* See [Prerequisites](https://docs.harness.io/article/ltt65r6k39-set-up-cost-visibility-for-kubernetes#prerequisites) to learn about the tasks that you need to perform before setting up Cloud Costs Management on your Kubernetes cluster.
+* See [Prerequisites in Set up CCM for Kubernetes](../../1-onboard-with-cloud-cost-management/set-up-cloud-cost-management/set-up-cost-visibility-for-kubernetes.md) to learn about the tasks that you need to perform before setting up Cloud Costs Management for your Kubernetes cluster.

-### Creating the Kubernetes connector manually using the Advanced option
+## Creating the Kubernetes connector manually using the Advanced option

 Harness Cloud Cost Management (CCM) monitors the cloud costs of your Kubernetes clusters, namespaces, nodes, workloads, and labels.
 You need to create a connector to enable Cloud Cost Management.
 To create the connector using advanced options, perform the following steps: